Liskeard Walks Around Town and Nearby

 Trails from the Track

 Trails From the Track are a series of walks near local railway lines.
-There are 3 sets of walks based around the Looe Valley (Liskeard to Looe), Tamar Valley (Plymouth to Gunnislake) and Maritime (Truro to Falmouth) branch lines.
+There are walks based around the Looe Valley (Liskeard to Looe), Tamar Valley (Plymouth to Gunnislake) and Maritime (Truro to Falmouth) branch lines.
 Liskeard is the starting point for the Looe Valley Line and it’s just 30 minutes by train to Plymouth to pick up the Tamar Valley Line and 50 minutes by train to Truro for the Maritime line.
-Free leaflets from the TIC: A Walk around St Germans and Looe to Polperro on the Coast Path.
-The Devon & Cornwall Rail Partnership produce a booklet entitled ‘Walks from the Railway’ which includes amongst others: St Keyne, Wishing Well Halt Station to Causeland, Gunnislake Station to Calstock and Calstock Station to Cotehele House, again available free from the TIC.

 - Two Valleys This walk starts and ends outside the London Inn in St Neot.
 It is a walk of pleasant contrasts – lanes winding through rich farmland, open moorland and wooded river valleys.
 An ideal walk for a sunny afternoon, it is clearly marked on OS Explorer map 109

-- Accessible Walks It is not always easy to find somewhere to go for a walk if you are a pushing a wheelchair, a buggy or are just a little unsteady on your feet, however there are some fantastic accessible walks nearby:
+- Accessible Walks It is not always easy to find somewhere to go for a walk if you are a pushing a wheelchair, a buggy or are just a little unsteady on your feet, however there are some fantastic accessible walks nearby.
+Click here to download our leaflet, here are just a few:

-- Siblyback Lake – about 6 miles north of Liskeard near the village of St Cleer Sibleyback is a reservoir with a host of water based activities under the care of South West Lakes Trust.
+- Siblyback Lake – about 6 miles north of Liskeard near the village of St Cleer Siblyback is a reservoir with a host of water based activities under the care of South West Lakes Trust.
 The 3.5 mile lakeside path has recently been totally overhauled and a well surfaced, level pathway now surrounds the lake, giving access to wheelchairs and buggies for its full length.
-You can also Segway round if you get tired!
+There is also an excellent café, Olive and Co, for refreshments and a playground. www.southwestlakes.co.uk/location/siblyback-lake/

 - Seaton Valley Countryside Park – A treasure trove of nature and wildlife, the Seaton Valley runs inland from the sea at Seaton (Seythin in Cornish).Starting from the pay & display car park this is a 2 mile there and back trail.
 The level well paved walk follows the Seaton River through a wooded valley, passing a dragonfly pond en-route with plenty of benches for stops along the way.
 After a mile the path becomes rougher and less accessible as it continues alongside the river until it reaches the village of Hessenford where there is a pub with excellent food.
 There are toilets, a beach café, a kids play area, sensory garden and an outdoor gym at Seaton